Tyrn/wei/the-insider-en.typ

 car there.

      Ashinik jumped  into  the jeep and  stuck his  hand under  the driver's seat.
-Thank God  -  the car keys were right where they were  supposed to be, wrapped in a dirty rag.
+Thank God---the car keys were right where they were  supposed to be, wrapped in a dirty rag.
 Ashinik turned the ignition on and a cold gun barrel touched his temple  and somebody said quietly,  "Be nice and drive straight, cutie."

-     Ashinik glanced aside -  he  could  see  the  speaker  in  the rearview mirror.
+     Ashinik glanced aside---he  could  see  the  speaker  in  the rearview mirror.
 Ashinik recognized him to be a personal bodyguard of Shavash's,  one out of five that he was rumored to hold in his complete confidence.